DulanDamien8/PasswordManager/README.md

-This is a project that I do to familiarize my self with the programming concepts of C and is by no means a secure implementation of a real password manager.
+This is a project that I do to familiarize my self with the programming concepts of C and is by no means a secure implementation of a real password manager or a password manager in general

 ### How to install